daskeyboard/daskeyboard-applet--flight-price-watcher/README.md

 ## Example

 Displays a notification on Das Keyboard Q series when there is a cheap flight.
+The user has to set a threshold for his flight.
+In order to do it he has to go on the skyscanner website and check the average price of the flight.
+Thereby he will be able to set it on the input designated.
+The selected keyboard key will be green or yellow if the price of the flight is under the threshold and orange and red if not.
+When the user will load the applet, the first price collected by the API will be saved in the store during 24 hours and it will be compared to the prices collected every minutes.
+Thereby the user will be able to follow the evolution of the price of his flight for a 24 hours period.
+In case the price of the flight is under the threshold: if the price collected every minute is under the price saved in the store the key will be green, otherwise it will be yellow.
-The selected key will change from green to red according to the price of the flight.
-If the new price is cheaper than the old price, it will be green and if the new price is more expensive than the old one it will be red.
+In case the price of the flight is above the threshold: if the price collected every minute is under the price saved in the store the key will be orange, otherwise it will be red.

 ![Flight Price Watcher on a Das Keyboard Q](assets/image.png "Flight Price Watcher result")